Derivation of the Time Dependent Gross-Pitaevskii Equation in Two Dimensions: Main result

-For the sake of simplicity we will bound expressions which are uniformly bounded in $N$ and $t$ by some constant $C$.
-We will not distinguish constants appearing in a sequence of estimates, i.e. in $X\leq CY\leq CZ$ the constants may differ.
+We will bound expressions which are uniformly bounded in $N$ and $t$ by some constant $C$.
+Constants appearing in a sequence of estimates will not be distinguished, i.e. in $X\leq CY\leq CZ$ the constants may differ.

-For $U \in \lbrace W_\beta, V_N \rbrace$, define the energy functional $\mathcal{E}_{U}:H^1(\mathbb{R}^ {2N}, \mathbb{C})\to \mathbb{R}$
+For $U \in \lbrace W_\beta, V_N \rbrace$, define the energy functional $\mathcal{E}_{U}:H^2(\mathbb{R}^ {2N}, \mathbb{C})\to \mathbb{R}$